-This work has demonstrated the capability to utilize benchmarks generated from ScalaBenchGen II to drive HPC architectural simulations.
+This work has demonstrated the capability to utilize benchmarks generated from ScalaBench-Gen II to drive HPC architectural simulations.
 The ScalaTrace II framework is used to produce near lossless scalable and elastic communication traces.
 The resulting traces are transformed by ScalaBenchGen II into a benchmark code, which is of constant size for most benchmarks irrespective of the number of nodes and sub-linear for one benchmark, benefiting from novel benchmark generation algorithms from elastic traces.
 This code is subsequently fed into xSim to run the benchmark within a simulated environment.
 Simulating generated benchmarks instead of the original application enables xSim to avoid the payload exchange of an MPI event and virtualizes computation completely.
-Experimental results showed that with benchmark skeletons, the total amount of MPI data communicated in simulation is reduced by several orders of magnitude, and the time taken for simulation is close to the application's native execution time.
+Experimental results showed that with benchmark skeletons, the total amount of MPI data communicated in simulation is reduced by several orders of magnitude, and the time taken for simulation is close to the application's native execution time even with higher oversubscription.
+Therefore, our approach reduces the resources utilized by a simulator, such as processor capacity and network bandwidth.
+This makes simulation more scalable, which confirms the hypothesis.